UniMath/agda-unimath/src/order-theory/least-upper-bounds-posets.lagda.md

     is-prop-type-Prop (is-least-upper-bound-subset-prop-Poset x)
 ```

-### The proposition that a subset of elements a least upper bound
+### The proposition that a subset of elements have a least upper bound

 ```agda
 module _